f-lopes/users-management-hmw/README.md

 - Its structure is easy to read (screaming architecture, tells what it does), easy to search for a given use case
 - Favors low coupling and high cohesion (bounded context): could easily be migrated to microservices later
 - Allows working in parallel: each developer can work on its own feature; no merge conflicts
-- SRP (Single Responsibility Principle): updating one feature doesn't interfer with other classes: minors regressions risks...
+- SRP (Single Responsibility Principle): updating one feature doesn't interfere with other classes: minors regressions risks

 Disadvantages:
 - Can be complex/difficult at first glance (a lot of packages/classes)
-- Lot of mapping / adapters: can be seen as a lot of duplication, however it permits high isolation
+- Lot of mapping / adapters: can be seen as a lot of duplication, however, it permits high isolation

 #### Tests
 Architecture tests are implemented by ArchUnit (see `ArchitectureTests` and `CodingRulesTests`)